The Difference Between On-Page, Off-Page, and Technical SEO

 What is off-page SEO?

 The most common off-page SEO tactic is link building.
-In the earlier days of search engines, SEO strategies determined if a page outside of your website linked back to your site, creating a backlink, that it was a signal of the popularity of your content.
+In the earlier days of search, SEO strategies determined if a page outside of your website linked back to your site, creating a backlink, that it was a signal of the popularity of your content.
 The more backlinks you had, the higher you would rank.
-In addition, you got bonus points if the sites linking back to you were also popular.
-So there was a mad dash of websites linking to each other as much as possible.
+In addition, you got bonus points if the other sites linking back to you were also popular.
+So, there was a mad dash of websites linking to each other as much as possible.

 But like that judgemental principle in your middle school, Google judges your site by the company you keep.
 So if you have too many backlinks that are considered “toxic,” meaning they have a low domain authority or are from just terribly spammy sites, a backlink from these types of sites could actually hurt your on-page SEO.
 This means you have to be careful who you request a backlink from.

 A big part of off-page SEO is curating your backlinks.
 Often, you can’t control who links back to your site.
-In this instance you have to disavow these toxic backlinks.
-Plus, you could have sites linking to pages that no longer exist on your site.
+In this instance, you have to disavow these toxic backlinks.
+Plus, you could have sites linking to web pages that no longer exist on your site.
 This would require a link reclamation campaign.
-Off-page SEO is labor intensive, so a lot of companies choose not to do it, and focus on SEO tactics, like on-page and technical, that are more in their control.
-However, when done right, off-page SEO can have a huge impact on your rankings.

 What is Technical SEO?

 Technical SEO is a catch-all term for optimization improvements that are not on-or off-page.
-An SEO skilled in this will perform technical SEO optimizations on your site to make sure that you have a solid foundation for all your on-page and off-page SEO tactics.
+An SEO skilled in this will perform technical optimizations to your site to ensure you have a solid foundation for all your on-page and off-page SEO tactics.
 Their behind-the-scenes work can do wonders on your site’s performance and your organic growth.
-This is because Google not only rewards good content but it also regards a good user experience.
+This is because Google not only rewards good content— it also values a good user experience.
 If your site is too slow, too hard to crawl, or you have too many dead links, all the great content in the world won’t get you to rank high in the SERPs.

 At Tuff, we look into a client’s site health before we make any changes.
 We know that if the site’s foundation is bad, then all our work for the client won’t help them grow an inch.
 So technical SEO is just as important as any other SEO tactics, if not more important.
-So what does technical SEO include?
+So what should you address from the technical SEO standpoint?
 This isn’t the definitive list, but it’s some of the heavy-hitting a technical SEO will perform on a site.

 Site Architecture

-We mentioned how vital a good foundation was, and a technical SEO can inspect your site and ensure everything is working and linking as it is supposed to be.
+We mentioned how vital a good foundation was.
+An experienced SEO can use technical SEO tools to inspect your technical SEO health and ensure everything is working and linking as it is supposed to be.

 Your site’s architecture makes it easy for search engines and users to find you.
-With over a trillion pages on the internet, you can see what is important.
-The search engines’ crawlers need to be able to thoroughly and easily navigate your entire site.
+Crawlers need to be able to thoroughly and easily navigate your entire site.
 A website with an ideal architecture helps crawlers locate anything they’re looking for across all of your pages.

 It’s not just for search engines.
 A good site architecture also helps people find what they need more quickly and keeps them from bouncing too soon.
 Keeping customers happy lowers your bounce-back rate, which helps your organic rankings.